Purchases made through links earn us a small commission, at no extra cost to you.

 - Knockaunroe Turlough (Orange Route): The orange route is a 1.3 km loop.
 It climbs 20 m and is rated moderate.
 It also passes through woodland and a hay meadow.
 Estimated walking time is 30 min.

-- Guided Walks: The National Parks and Wildlife Service offers free guided walks in Burren National Park (not in off-season).
+Guided Walks: The National Parks and Wildlife Service offers free guided walks in Burren National Park (not in off-season).
 Reservations are required and spaces are limited.
+You can find more information about guided walks here.

 Where to Stay- Accommodations in the Burren